 I have worked in mental health since 2002, beginning my career in community counselling agencies before moving into private practice in 2008.
 I work with adults and provide counselling and psychotherapy for individuals and couples.

 I trained at undergraduate level in a number of counselling approaches including CBT, family therapy, couples therapy, and addictions.
 My postgraduate study specialised in psychodynamic psychotherapy.
 My Master’s dissertation examined the disconnection in clinical literature between individual and couples psychotherapy and explored the practicalities and benefits that can be obtained by integrating both approaches in treatment.
-This is an area that I still have a keen interest in today.

 How to contact me